fewlines-education/dev-bootcamp-exercises/07_react/01_react_functional_components/01_basic_component/README.md

 - hide the paragraph.

 💡 To make that happen, you'll have to use both the `useState` hook and the `onClick` property.

+⚠️ The goal is not to hide the paragraph with CSS but with React